krayin/krayin-docs/docs/2.0/packages/localization.md

 #### Create Language Code Folders

-- Inside the `lang` directory, create different folders for each language you want to support.
-For example, you can create folders for English (`en`), Hindi (`hi`), etc.
+- Inside the `lang` directory, create different directories for each language you want to support.
+For example, you can create directories for English (`en`), Hindi (`hi`), etc.
 - For now, let's create a directory named `en` to represent English.

 #### Create the `app.php` File